YRNEHENRY/YRNEHENRY/README.md

 ## Who am I ?
 👋 Hi, I’m Henry, a Belgian programmer 🇧🇪👨🏼‍💻 who's currently studying data intelligence as well as web & mobile development.
 I’m interested in statistics and machine learning.

-I'm a Python and Javascript developper.
+I'm a Python and C developper.
-But my range of programming skills also are: PHP, Java, C and C#.
-And I learn swift in my spare time.
+But my range of programming skills also are: PHP, Java, Javascript.

 I mostly use my spare time to work on my projects to not fall apart in class 😅.
 I also enjoy reading 📖, doing sports 🏊🏻‍♂️ and cooking 🧑🏼‍🍳.
 Otherwise like everyone else I like to waste my time on crap like animes and video games.